 For instance: Suppose selling drugs to someone who is addicted, and he took the overdose and dies.

-There are two main categories of this murder:
+There are two main categories of this murder,

-1. Unlawful act:
+1. Unlawful act

 When someone commits something related to the criminal acts unintentionally and that accidentally takes someone to death. e.g. when someone recklessly fires in an open place and inadvertently takes someone’s life.

-2. Criminal carelessness:
+2. Criminal carelessness

 when criminal carelessness or negligence acts unintentionally take someone’s life.

-The sentence for third-degree murder:
+The sentence for third-degree murder

-This act is undoubtedly a criminal offence in the eyes of Canadian jurisdictions.
+This act is undoubtedly a criminal offense in the eyes of Canadian jurisdictions.
 If somebody does this kind of accidental murder, then he or she has to be in prison for at least 4 years.

 The law and jurisdiction do vary county or country.
 But in Canada, these degrees of murder are defined clearly throughout the whole country.
 In every single stage, the first degree of murder is the most serious one and carries the hardest penalties.
-In the case of second degree it is serious too but not as much as the first one.
+In the case of the second degree it is serious too but not as much as the first one.
 And final one manslaughter or the third-degree charges applied in certain stages and the level of punishment will depend on the circumstances.
 So it is better to learn about these degrees before it is too late or contact a murder lawyer to learn more.